Skip to main content

 If your plan involves long continuous stays, treat this as a tax-planning decision, not only an immigration decision.
 Keep one monthly log that ties entry and exit dates, visa-validity periods, transfer dates, source accounts, and invoice months so classification remains defensible.

 Be explicit about uncertainty when comparing DTV and LTR for tax outcomes.
-Public detail is stronger on DTV, and the material here does not establish full cross-visa tax equivalence.
-Some LTR visibility in this draft comes from syndicated third-party press content, which can show interest but is not tax-law authority.
+Public detail is stronger on DTV, and available material does not establish full cross-visa tax equivalence.
+Some LTR visibility comes from syndicated third-party press content, which can show interest but is not tax-law authority.

 Your position is only as defensible as your records.
 Build one evidence pack before arrival, then update it monthly so day count, income timing, transfer logs, and reporting files stay aligned.